cognimatic/pr37/web/modules/contrib/httpswww/README.md

 INTRODUCTION
 ------------

-This module lets you easily set your preferred URL with or without the "www" prefix, and optionally forcing an HTTPS redirect.
-No code changes required.
+This module offers a straightforward method for configuring your desired URL with or without the "www" prefix, including the option to enforce an HTTPS redirect.
+You won't need to make any modifications to the Drupal codebase.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/httpswww